PureSwift/FontConfig/README.md

-# CFontConfig
+# FontConfig
-Swift C module for FontConfig
+Swift library for FontConfig